 John continues to write, arrange, produce and sing songs for recording sessions, mostly at Sound Masters Studio.
 He still makes personal appearances as a soloist, both secular and gospel.

-John and wife Vicky have 3 children: Lisa (Mrs. Craig Rees of Richardson, Texas), Paula (Mrs. Terry Robinson, Jr. of Flower Mound, Texas), and John Victor (wife Kathy of Houston, Texas).
+John and wife Vicky have 3 children: Daughter Lisa (Mrs. Craig Rees of Richardson, Texas), Daughter Paula (Mrs. Terry Robinson, Jr. of Flower Mound, Texas), and Son John Victor (wife Kathy, d.
+2015) of Houston, Texas.
 They have seven grandchildren: Garrett, Landon (wife Rebecca), Rylie, Jansen Rees; and Zachary and Jacob Robinson.

 Please Note: John Pickering died suddenly 02-28-2011 in Houston, TX of cardiac arrest.
 Daughter-in-law, Kathy Pickering died of breast cancer 1-23-2015.